-All provinces and territories should undertake a similar study of benefits for children and youth in care in their jurisdictions.
+The original report proposed that all provinces and territories undertake a similar study of benefits for children and youth in care in their jurisdiction.
+The Child Welfare League of Canada has undertaken this and will be issuing a report in 2012.